aabbtree77/twinpeekz/README.md

 It took me longer to find ways around loading the GLTF assets in Nim than in Go, but the Nim GLTF code looked almost like a GLTF spec, readable and noise-free.
 Unlike the GLTF parsing in Go, Js, Python.

 You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2), but I am not too excited about it.
 Nim lacks the minimal sufficient stable core (unlike Rust with sum types, done, you can rely on them).
 Remarkably, the same problem persists in D ([Dlang](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org)).
-Nim and D are like the twin brothers.
+Nim and D are the twin brothers of doom.

 ChatGPT (January 2025) about the sum types in D, Rust, and Nim: